-As a SNAP-Ed subrecipient (refer to page 15 for details about subrecipients), you must:
+As a SNAP-Ed subrecipient (refer to page 18 for details about subrecipients), you must:

-- Review, understand, and adhere to SNAP-Ed Program Parameters and approval processes outlined in this Manual (also at: snap-ed.michiganfitness.org/programming-operations-manual); - Understand and maintain documentation of "reasonable and necessary" justification of your SNAP-Ed program activities and/or expenses; - Properly allocate costs to SNAP-Ed in accordance with the relative benefits obtained by the SNAP-Ed program; - Align all programming with your organization's most recent, approved version of your Program Summary and Budget; and - Plan ahead to allow sufficient time for requests to be considered and when applicable, move through an approval process.
+- Review, understand, and adhere to SNAP-Ed Program Parameters and approval processes outlined in this Manual (also at: snap-ed.michiganfitness.org/programming-operations-manual); - Understand and maintain documentation of "reasonable and necessary" justification of your SNAP-Ed program activities and/or expenses; - Properly allocate costs to SNAP-Ed using a fair and reasonable justification.
+See "Program Expenses and Activities" below for more information on allocating costs. - Align all programming with your organization's most recent, approved version of your Program Summary and Budget; and - Plan ahead to allow sufficient time for requests to be considered and, when applicable, move through an approval process.